nf-core/smrnaseq/docs/usage.md

 --with_umi --umitools_extract_method regex --umitools_bc_pattern = '.+(?P<discard_1>AACTGTAGGCACCATCAAT){s<=2}(?P<umi_1>.{12})(?P<discard_2>.*)'
 ```

+> [!NOTE]
-> **Note**: If your UMI read structure differs, you'll need to specify custom `umitools_bc_pattern` patterns.
+> If your UMI read structure differs, you'll need to specify custom `umitools_bc_pattern` patterns.
 Ensure that the pattern is set so that only the insert sequence of the RNA molecule remains after extraction.
 For details, refer to the UMI handling manual or the documentation of the kit you're using for the expected read structure.

 ## Samplesheet input